christophermagno/christophermagno/Projects/My Bookshelf/README.md

 <img width="1436" alt="image" src="images/banner.png">

-As part of a personal project, I wanted to gather my Goodreads data and explore how many books (and pages) I have read in a year, who my most read authors are and how many authors in general I've read, the genres I gravitated toward, how many pages I read per day during specific years, how long it took me to read a book, and my average rating for books.
+As part of a personal project, I wanted to gather my Goodreads data from their export process and explore how many books (and pages) I have read in a year, who my most read authors are and how many authors in general I've read, the genres I gravitated toward, how many pages I read per day during specific years, how long it took me to read a book, and my average rating for books.